phucnguyen81/angular-toh/README.md

 - Run `npm run prod:deploy` to deploy to GitHub Pages

+## Notes

+- This project uses commit hook so commits might be slower than usual

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.